 Although there are several cancer support groups in Malaysia, groups that place emphases on dance as a form of therapy are extremely scarce.
 All female Candy Girls (see Figure 1) is probably the first in Malaysia to use dance as a form of rehabilitation.
-Aged between 40 and 73, the members are breast cancer survivors of different ethnic groups (Chinese, Malays, and Indians).
-There are about 26-30 regular members in this group.
+Aged between 40 and 73 years old, the members are breast cancer survivors of different ethnic groups (Chinese, Malays and Indians).
+There are about 26 to 30 regular members in this group.
 Most of them do not have prior training in dance.
-The founder of the group, Yip Siew Fune, or fondly called Sifu, is herself a breast cancer survivor.
-Candy Girls engage in various activities such as Zumba, Stretching, and Laughing Yoga with dance being the focus of this group.
+The founder of the group, Yip Siew Fune, or fondly called sifu (teacher/master), is herself a breast cancer survivor.
+Candy Girls engage in various activities such as Zumba, stretching and laughing yoga with dance being the focus of this group.

-Figure 1: Candy Girls Breast Cancer Support Group in a Zumba Session (Photo: Muhammad Zharif Azzudin)
+Figure 1: Candy Girls in a Zumba session.
+Photo: Muhammad Zharif Azzudin

-My contact with this group began in 2017 when I embarked on an ethnographic study on dance as therapy for breast cancer survivors.5 I observed the activities of this group every Saturday from 9am - 12pm.
-I also took notes and conducted interviews during my research period.
-My relationship with this group grew from a researcher to a participant in activities, facilitator of dance classes, and instructor of yoga.
-Gradually, I took on multiple roles which led to close bonding with the group.
-The group turned to me for ideas and suggestions to expand dance related activities.
-I permitted my Research Assistant, Mohammad Zharif Azzudin, to conduct Malay dance classes for this group.
+Our contact with this group began in 2017 when we embarked on an ethnographic study on dance as therapy for breast cancer survivors.5 The present first author observed the activities of this group every Saturday from 9 a.m. to 12 p.m.
+She also took notes and conducted interviews during her research period.
+Her relationship with this group grew from a researcher to a participant in activities, facilitator of dance classes and instructor of yoga.
+Gradually, she took on multiple roles which led to close bonding with the group.
+The group turned to her for ideas and suggestions to expand dance related activities.
+She permitted her research assistant, Mohammad Zharif Azzudin, to conduct Malay dance classes for this group.
 When needed, he was also invited to lead Zumba sessions for this group and teach new dances for events.
-I personally conducted yoga sessions for its members.
+The first author personally conducted yoga sessions for its members.
 We performed this as part of community engagement activities, with the intention of giving back to the community.
-Although my expertise in dance studies allowed me to interact better with this group, I was making sure that I maintained a certain form of "distancing" as I did not want to interfere too much in the decisions of the group.
-I limited my role as a participant and an instructor because I wanted to focus on the research.
+Although the first author's expertise in dance studies allowed her to interact better with this group, she was making sure that she maintained a certain form of "distancing" as she did not want to interfere too much in the decisions of the group.
+She limited her role as a participant and an instructor because she wanted to focus on the research.